VioleauPierre/Pro_cyclist_strava_data_analysis/README.md

 ### 1.2 Adding Other Metrics

-Add distance, duration (with correction on incorrect value due to long break in ride), power avg, normalized power, avg and max heart rate, efficiency factor (power/heart rate), best power for several duration from 5s to 2h and best power after 2000Kj (= under fatigue).
+Add distance, duration (correcting incorrect values due to long breaks in rides), average power, normalized power, average and maximum heart rate, efficiency factor (power/heart rate), best power for various durations from 5 seconds to 2 hours, and best power after 2000 KJ (= under fatigue).

 ### 1.3 Creation of a Second Data-frame

-Creation of the second data frame containing one row per day, add a slicing PPR (Best power for a given duration from 20 day before to 20 after) as all training are not done to achieve the best power.
+Create the second data frame, which contains one row per day, add a slicing PPR (Best power for a given duration from 20 day before to 20 after) as all training are not done to achieve the best power.

 ### 1.4 Determining CP, W', and FTP